Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 The dissolving ones were better, but both gave me severe stomach aches.
 I would take 1 pill and the stomach ache would last about 2-3 days.
 In my opinion, it was not worth it.

 During week 14 I finally got over the cold I got in week 10.
 Longest cold ever!
 This was the week that we announced our pregnancy, which was really fun to do.
 This is how we announced our pregnancy.
+I was excited that I could start sharing my twin pregnancy belly and updates with everyone.
 14 weeks is the start of the second trimester.

 Related Content: 6 Twin Mom Bloggers To Follow & Learn From